 Section 410.
-Add/Drop Policy and Procedure
+Add/Drop Policy and Withdraw Procedures

-- (a) Adding or Dropping a Required Course. - (1) Prior Permission Required.
-A student may not add or drop a required course without prior permission from the Associate Dean.
+- (a).
+Dropping a Required Course. - (1) Prior Permission Required.
+A student may not drop a required course without prior permission from the Associate Dean.
 See Section 502 of the Academic Code. - (2) Considerations.
-The Associate Dean will ordinarily deny permission to add or drop a required course.
-Permission to drop a required course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced load.
-Permission to add a course will be given only in a "work out" situation in which a student is unable to graduate in that semester without the required course credit.
-See Section 502 of the Academic Code. - (b) Adding or Dropping Elective Course After Add/Drop Week - (1) Add/Drop Without Permission.
+The Associate Dean will ordinarily deny permission to drop a required course.
+Permission to drop a required course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced load. - (b).
+Adding or Dropping Elective Course. - (1) Add/Drop Without Permission.
 A student may add or drop one or more elective courses during the first five (5) days of each semester and the first week of the Summer session without prior permission from the instructor or the Associate Dean.
-See Attendance Policy in Section 501 et seq. of these Regulations and Section 601 of the Academic Code. - (2) Petition to Add/Drop.
-A student may drop one or more elective courses after the first five (5) days of each semester and the first week of the Summer session, by filing a written petition with the Associate Dean, endorsed by the instructor showing the instructor's consent to withdraw.
-The Associate Dean will ordinarily deny permission to add or drop an elective course after the end of the second week of the semester, even if the instructor approves the drop.
-Permission to drop a course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced load.
-Permission to add an elective course will be given only in a "work out" situation in which a student is unable to graduate in that semester without the course credit.
-See Section 502 of the Academic Code. - (c) Adding or Dropping Courses.
-Once a student has received permission to add or drop a course, the student must complete the Student Action Form and submit it to the Registrar.
+See Attendance Policy in Section 501 et seq. of these Regulations and Section 601 of the Academic Code.

+- (2) Petition to Add/Withdraw.
+After the Add/Drop period, a student may file a written petition with the Associate Dean to add or withdraw from a course.
+The Associate Dean will ordinarily deny a request to add or withdraw after the drop/add period (first five days of each semester), even if the professor approves.
+Permission to add or withdraw from a course will be granted only in cases of exceptional hardship to a student caused by circumstances beyond the student's control, such as illness requiring a reduced load. - (3).
+Form.
+The proper form to use to add or drop a course is the Student Action Request (SAR) form.
+During the Add/Drop period, students should submit it to the Registrar.